Coventry Student Cost of Living: 2026 Monthly Budget Guide

 coventry transport and leisure budgeting

-For transit in Coventry expect a monthly pass or public transport ticket to cost roughly £46–£60; a single bus fare is about £2.30, so factor that into your commute and weekly transport cost.
-If you use pay-as-you-go, travel costs can exceed a planned transport budget quickly.
+For transit in Coventry expect a monthly pass or public transport ticket to cost roughly £46–£60.
+A single bus fare is about £2.30, so build that into your commute.
+Pay-as-you-go can quickly go over budget if you’re not careful.

-Leisure adds variable spends: pub prices, cinema tickets, and occasional theatre nights will shift your monthly bills.
+Leisure adds variable spends: pub prices, cinema tickets and occasional theatre nights will shift your monthly bills.

 • Plan a transport budget around £50–£60 for a monthly pass, or estimate weekly transport cost at £15–£25 if commuting fewer days.